louhisuo/rancheros-on-qnap/README.md

 TO-DO:
 ----
 - Docker Hub login with token does not work, will be fixed later stage.
 As workaround login manually with 'docker login'
+- How to deploy 'rancher-compose', equalent to 'docker-compose' on Rancher ecosystem up and running